-Resolved, That the Legislature urges the President and Congress to pass federal legislation this year mandating the critical public safety improvements, including those described measures described in the federal Crude-By-Rail Safety Act-(H.R.
-1804), which was (H.R.
-1804) cosponsored by Congressman Mike Thompson, and H.R.
-1679, which was sponsored by Congressman John Garamendi; the Bakken Crude Stabilization Act of 2015 (H.R.
+Resolved, That the Legislature urges the President and Congress to pass federal legislation this year mandating the critical public safety measures described in the federal Crude-By-Rail Safety Act (H.R.
+1804) cosponsored by Congressman Mike Thompson, and the Bakken Crude Stabilization Act of 2015 (H.R.
 1679) sponsored by Congressman John Garamendi, that were not addressed in the Fast Act, including (1) the establishment of maximum volatility standards for crude oil transported by rail; (2) the imposition of increased fines for violation of those standards; and (3) the adoption of regulations by the United States Department of Transportation requiring rail carriers to develop a confidential close-call reporting system; and be it further